CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp timers hold</h>

 Configures the hold time (in seconds).
-By default, BGP exchanges periodic keepalive messages to measure and ensure that a peer is still alive and functioning.
-If BGP does not receive a keepalive or update message from the peer within the hold time, it declares the peer down and withdraws all routes received by this peer from the local BGP table.
+By default, BGP exchanges periodic keepalive messages to measure and ensure that a neighbor is still alive and functioning.
+If BGP does not receive a keepalive or update message from the neighbor within the hold time, it declares the neighbor down and withdraws all routes received by this neighbor from the local BGP table.

 You can specify a value between 03and 65535 or `none`.
 The default value is 9 seconds.